Hanbury Brown-Twiss interference with massively parallel spectral multiplexing for broadband light: Discussion

 In the following section, we discuss practical implications of our results for astrometric resolution and quantum entanglement-swapping protocols, highlighting pathways for further improvements through advanced detector technologies.

-\textbf{Astrometric resolution}: The presented results are an important step forward for the SII and quantum-assisted schemes of optical interferometers \cite{Crawford2023, Brown2023} because the spectrometer can be directly employed for spectral binning in the corresponding experiments.
-In the case of the tested spectrometer, we can combine about 200 pairs of spectral bins where the contrast is nonzero, corresponding to three adjacent diagonal lines.
-The uncertainty of the opening angle between two stars $\Delta\theta$ can be expressed as in \cite{Stankus2022}, showing dependence on the most important variables:
+\textbf{Astrometric resolution}: The presented results are an important step forward for the stellar intensity interferometry and quantum-assisted schemes of optical interferometers \cite{Crawford2023, Brown2023} because the spectrometer can be directly employed for spectral binning in the corresponding experiments, with each bin effectively performing an independent measurement, which can be combined with other measurements to reduce the uncertainty.
+In the case of the tested spectrometer, we can combine about 200 pairs of spectral bins where the contrast is non-zero, corresponding to three adjacent diagonal lines.
+In the considered two-photon interferometer, the opening angle between two stars $\Delta\theta$ is extracted from the population of HBT peaks measured for different combinations of detectors in two stations of the interferometer \cite{Stankus2022}.
+The associated uncertainty of the opening angle can be expressed as in \cite{Stankus2022}, showing dependence on the most important variables:

-It is proportional to the wavelength $\lambda$ and inversely proportional to the baseline between the interferometer stations $B$, allowing us to gain from longer baselines.
+It is proportional to wavelength $\lambda$ and inversely proportional to baseline (i.e., distance) $B$ between interferometer stations, allowing us to gain from longer baselines.
 The temporal and spectral resolutions of the spectrometer are accounted for by the visibility $V$, while other photon collection and detection parameters, such as the size of the mirrors and the detection efficiency, are accounted for in the detected rate of photons $\bar{n}$.
-With $T$ being the length of observation period we also note that the overall $T^{-3/2}$ dependence is more favorable than simply the expected $T^{-1/2}$ gain from photon pair statistics, reflecting the advantage of being able to use the measurement of a fringe oscillation rate due to the Earth rotation as proposed in \cite{Stankus2022}.
+With $T$ being the length of observation period we also note that the overall $T^{-3/2}$ dependence is more favorable than simply the expected $T^{-1/2}$ gain from photon pair statistics, reflecting the advantage of being able to use the measurement of a fringe oscillation rate due to the Earth rotation as proposed in \cite{Stankus2022} and elaborated in \cite{Crawford2023}.